altonhillhouse/Altonhillhouse/pizza.md

 ### Sweet Chilli Chicken
 Sweet chilli chicken, mozzarella cheese, garlic and tomato sauce. £10

-_All our pizzas are freshly made with our own homemade hand stretched sourdough base._
+_All our pizzas are freshly made with our own homemade hand stretched sourdough base, which is lighter on the stomach.
+Please let us know if you have any dietary requiements._

 **Please ensure to email to pre-book your pizza for your stay.**